 Check out the video below to get an idea of what to expect at the Vancouver International Boat Show.

-The video shows scenes of the boat show from a few years ago, before the indoor portion moved to the Vancouver Convention Centre this year.
+The video shows scenes of the boat show from a few years ago, before the indoor portion moved to the Vancouver Convention Centre in 2026.

 Tips & Advice